rapha-pro/Leetcode/Beginner Study Guide/412. Fizz Buzz/README.md

 ## Steps to Solve:
 - Initialize an array
 - Iterate starting from `1` to `n` inclusive
+- For each iteration:
-- For each iteration, initialize an `empty string`
+  - initialize an `empty string`
   - If the current number is divisible by `3`, `append Fizz` to the string
   - Likewise, if it's divisible by `5`, `append Buzz` to the string
   - If none of the two options above are applicable, convert the number to a `String` data type and append it to the string
   - Append the string to the array
   - Reset the string and repeat

 ## Complexity